A thorough guide on the history of coffee; from when it was discovered to coffee consumption today.

 The Espresso Machine was first put on sale in 1903, by a man called Angelo Moriondo.
 There are a few similar patents that were registered in Italy at the same time, but Moriondo was the first man to get it on the market.

 This machine used high pressure, boiling water to brew its coffee.
 Before this machine was invented, it took around 5 hours to properly brew coffee beans.
-Thanks to the Espresso Machine the task only takes 30 seconds now.
+Thanks to the Espresso Machine (How to Use a DeLonghi Espresso Machine) the task only takes 30 seconds now.

 Once the machine became available it became possible for cafes to make a much larger profit.
 As they could now brew a lot more coffee every day.
 They also wasted less coffee as it could be made a cup at a time rather than in big batches.